sandy-bultena/Scheduling_and_allocation/PDF_source_files/README.md

-# SchedProg
+# Scheduling and Allocation Programs

 A package of tools used for scheduling and allocating teachers and labs etc.

-Uses Perl/Tk GUI
+Uses Python

 Takes into account the following contraints
 1. Teachers